About TeamsCode

 Problem Writer

-Julian is a junior at Westview High School in San Diego.
+Julian is a senior at Westview High School in San Diego.
 Starting from making games on KhanAcademy, Julian developed a passion for coding from a young age.
 He soon picked up competitive programming and has been selected as a 2024 USACO Finalist.
 Outside of programming, he enjoys playing cello, basketball, and video games.

 Guoguo Gong